 The co-stars worked together for: 43 days (1986)

 6. Dustin Hoffman and Meryl Streep.
 Kramer vs. Kramer

-Kramer vs. Kramer won 5 Oscars in 1979, but behind the scenes the production had endured a toxic environment courtesy of actor Dustin Hoffman.
+Kramer vs. Kramer won 5 Oscars in 1979.
+But behind the scenes, the production had endured a stressful environment courtesy of actor Dustin Hoffman.